blwatkins/blwatkins.github.io/ai-use.md

 As a software engineer, educator, artist, consumer, and human, my personal views on AI are nuanced and constantly evolving.
 I have taken time to research and explore the benefits, drawbacks, and consequences of AI use in my own career and life.
-I have also observed how AI use has impacted the careers and lives of others, through news stories, social media posts, and personal anecdotes.
+I have also observed how AI use has impacted the careers and lives of others, through news stories, social media, and personal anecdotes.
 Although I can see its benefits, I have decided that I do not want to use AI in my personal work: creative, technical, or otherwise.

 Prior to August 2026, I used AI to perform iterative code reviews on my work.